ejoc1103/wedding-site/README.md

 # Wedding Site

-Hi! - welcome to _My Wedding Site_!
+Hi! - welcome to _Our Wedding Site_!

 This is the site I built for our upcoming wedding in July 2023